otsosaarinen/otsosaarinen/README.md

 ### About me

-I'm a software developer from Turku, Finland.
+I'm an ICT engineer from Turku, Finland.
 I'm very interested in web development, integrations & health technology.

 ### Education
 **Bachelor of Engineering, Information and Communications Technology**